trautlein/node-predict-it/README.md

 For more information about the PredictIt API please head to [their site](https://predictit.freshdesk.com/support/solutions/articles/12000001878-does-predictit-make-market-data-available-via-an-api-) to understand more - but take in mind that their documentation is sparse.
 I am not affiliated with [PredictIt.org](https://predictit.org).

 [1]: Their API was released on October 18th, 2016.

+[2]: This data was returned on December 3rd, 2016.
+This market may no longer exist when you seek to use the package, so please use the `.all` method or the PredictIt.org website to seek out a market to test on.